/**

 If you don't specify a

-, your user client supports
+* value for ExplicitAuthFlows, your user client supports

-* ALLOW_CUSTOM_AUTH
+* ALLOW_CUSTOM_AUTH.

 Valid values include:

-: Enable admin based user
+ALLOW_ADMIN_USER_PASSWORD_AUTH: Enable admin based user

-* password authentication flow ADMIN_USER_PASSWORD_AUTH
+* password authentication flow ADMIN_USER_PASSWORD_AUTH.
+This setting

-* replaces the ADMIN_NO_SRP_AUTH
+* replaces the ADMIN_NO_SRP_AUTH setting.
+With this authentication

 * flow, your app passes a user name and password to Amazon Cognito in the request,